 Our goal is not only cleaner air for you and for the surrounding communities in the port district, but an efficient, sustainable port well-equipped to handle future cargo growth.

-Beginning January 1, 2011, all Class 8 Drayage Trucks seeking entry onto any Port Authority Terminal must be registered in the Port Truck Pass registry.
+All Class 8 Drayage Trucks seeking entry onto any Port Authority Terminal must be registered in the Port Truck Pass registry.

 M-F 8 AM - 4 PM (EST)